 Addressing reading gaps in 3rd grade is critical, but a broader approach is needed to ensure future students don’t fall behind.
 Schools and districts can foster a culture of strong literacy that begins in the early grades and extends throughout a student’s academic journey.

-This means prioritizing early identification of reading challenges, providing ongoing support for at-risk readers, and investing in the right instructional methods to start students off on the right foot.
+This means prioritizing early identification of reading challenges, providing ongoing support for readers who aren’t reading at benchmark, and investing in the right instructional methods to start students off on the right foot.